 - Be thankful.
 Focus on the things you are thankful for; ask everyone at the table to say what they are thankful for or make a list of what your family is thankful for.

 - Share and donate.
 Thanksgiving is a celebration of sharing and abundance.
 Develop a tradition of sharing with those who have less and involve children in contributing to a food shelter or other charities.
 This can help children to be thankful for what they have and learn the importance of helping others.

 - Create something for Thanksgiving together.
 Whether you're cooking with your children or creating a craft, involving kids in the preparation or an activity is a great way to celebrate and enjoy family time.
 Don’t worry if the potatoes have a lump or two—the memory-making experience is worth it.

 - Have fun.
-Sometimes children spend long hours at the kid’s table while grown-ups talk and talk.
+Sometimes children spend long hours at the kids’ table while grown-ups talk and talk.
 Be sure fun family activities and enjoying one another is a top priority on Thanksgiving.
-Maybe you can start a new tradition like going outside and playing a family game of football, or even creating a Thanksgiving Trivia activity.
-Here are a few fun facts to get you started:

 From our family to yours, however you spend your day, we hope you have a safe, healthy, and delicious Thanksgiving with family, friends, and neighbors.